 We wouldn't wish it on our worst enemy.

-Summer is here alright and with this week's high temperatures, you can rest assured you're not the only one suffering with chafing - every single step more uncomfortable than the last.
+With today's warm temperatures, you can rest assured you're not the only one suffering from chafing - every step more uncomfortable than the last.

-Despite our best efforts to keep cool in shorts or a sundress (not to mention braving the awkwardness of bare legs in the office), the heat combined with a constant layer of bodily sweat always wins out and it feels like we've slowly sloughed off the top layer of skin on our inner-thighs.
+Sometimes, despite our best efforts to keep cool in shorts or a sundress, the heat combined with a constant layer of bodily sweat wins out and it feels like we've slowly sloughed off the top layer of skin on our inner-thighs.

 On a scale, the friction of chaffing can cause anything from an irritating rash to burning and bleeding, so while it's not glam topic, today we're talking how to prevent thigh chafing — and how to treat it once you’ve made the mistake of letting it happen.

 Here’s what actually works to prevent thigh-chafing, according to those who know...

 Like most ailments, if you can stop chafing in its tracks before the symptoms get too bad, you're doing well.
 Entry-level chaffing-prevention options include; deodorant, baby powder, runner's glide, but if you want the Holy Grail of anti-chafe, you'll need to look elsewhere.

 Up there with the most divisive of summer-proofing methods (armpit-lining pads and sweat-absorbing bra underlayers) are the lace and nylon thigh bands made specifically for preventing thigh chafing.

 Similar in design to stockings without the actual stocking, the reasonably popular elastic thigh bands add protection against skin-on-skin friction and if you can keep them where they're supposed to be, they do work.